 I often think back to the times when I was growing up.
 The times that brought me great warmth and laughter provide a pillow of memories for me as an adult.
 Sometimes I wish that I could be back in my grandma’s backyard eating the sweet nectar of honeysuckle flowers.
 Porch play with friends was the best.

 A game of jacks gave the day a playful rhythm.
-Hopscotch was a refreshing adventure to share with the girls down the street, and Double Dutch was only for those who dared to defy gravity with timing and clumsiness and those things that take you from kid to neighborhood star between the ropes and the winds of laughter.
+Hopscotch was a refreshing adventure to share with the girls down the street, and Double Dutch was only for those who dared to defy gravity and timing.
+We threw away our clumsiness and went from a regular kid to neighborhood star between the ropes and the winds of laughter.

 We got our hands dirty and our hair messed up, and it didn’t bother us.
 Who would have thought that birthday cakes and Southern pies could be made from a sophisticated combination of dirt, water, and imagination?

 We lived in a simpler freedom that I wanted to pass on to my children.
 However, simple isn’t much in demand anymore.
 Things have changed and are continuing to.
 Change can be good, but there are some old things that are worth holding on to.

 One-on-one, person-to-person communication is one of them, especially between parents and their children.
 There are so many new battles that my children will have to face that I didn’t have to.
 Since I can’t shield them from everything, I at least want to form a line of open communication that allows them to feel comfortable talking to me about what they’re facing.
 There are three ways that I am implementing this that I would like to share you, and first on the list is family journaling.